Italians vote for mayors of Rome, Milan, other key cities

 When Raggi took the helm of the city in 2016, she inherited a mess, and many of the the Italian capital’s problems persist.
 Piles of uncollected trash still blighted the city, several subway stations were shut down for months for maintenance and aging buses often broke down on their routes, sometimes going on fire, during her tenure.

+Besides casting her ballot, Raggi on Sunday morning inspected the site of a fire that damaged a bridge spanning the Tiber and a settlement of riverbank shacks occupied by homeless persons, another illustration of Rome’s chronic problems.

-Salvini and Meloni, officially allies in a right-wing alliance, have been warily sizing each other up, since both have ambitions to be Italian premier.
-A parliamentary election is due in spring 2023, but both leaders have been pressing for earlier elections.
+Salvini and Meloni, while officially right-wing allies, have been warily sizing each other up, since both have ambitions to be Italian premier.
+A parliamentary election is due in early 2023, but both leaders have been pressing to vote sooner.

+The 5-Star Movement, currently Parliament’s largest party, has suffered internal bickering.
+Its newly elected leader, former Premier Giuseppe Conte, who has been trying to heal the divisions, heavily backed Raggi and rebuffed overtures by the Democrat Party to throw its backing behind the Democrat running to be Rome’s mayor.

+The Democrats will likely need an alliance with the Movement to counter the rising popularity of right-wing forces when national elections are held.
+After national elections, alliances will be crucial in forming a government, since in Italy’s fractured political spectrum, no one party can count on any significant likelihood of governing alone.

-How the mayoral campaign alliances fare in this month’s municipal races will be dissected as a possible indication of Italians’ sentiment when they next vote for national leadership.
+Thus, how the mayoral campaign alliances fare in this month’s municipal races will be dissected as a possible indication of Italians’ sentiment when they next vote for national leadership.

+“The competition (and the barometer) of the leaders” of the political party chiefs’ jockeying for advantage, Corriere della Sera’s headline about the voting said.

+Salvini’s League is a coalition member of Premier Mario Draghi’s unity government, formed earlier this year to lead the country through the COVID-19 pandemic.
+Meloni was the only major leader to refuse to join the unusual coalition, which includes technocrats as well as ministers from leftist, centrists, right-wing and populist parties.

 Voters in southern Calabria in the “toe” of the Italian peninsula are also electing a governor, replacing one who died of cancer while in office last year.